 Since its inauguration in June 2019 the Samuel-De Champlain Bridge has won a string of prestigious awards.

-The latest accolade was the top award at the 52nd annual Canadian Consulting Engineering Awards, the Schreyer Award, announced in a virtual ceremony beamed from the Canadian capital Ottawa on October 29th.
+In 2020 the bridge was awarde the top prize at the 52nd annual Canadian Consulting Engineering Awards, the Schreyer Award, announced in a virtual ceremony beamed from the Canadian capital Ottawa on October 29th of that year.
 The award was given to SYSTRA Design Joint Venture partner SNC-Lavalin on behalf of the bridge’s operator, Signature on the Saint Lawrence (SSL).

-In 2020, the Samuel-De Champlain Bridge was awarded by IABSE and by ACEC California and won the International Transportation Structure Award from the Precast/Prestressed Concrete Institute (PCI).
+In the same year, the bridge was awarded by IABSE and by ACEC California and won the International Transportation Structure Award from the Precast/Prestressed Concrete Institute (PCI).